ottermix/security/README.md

 * [Deseat Me](https://deseat.me/): A way to try and delete as much information from the internet as possible from an existing Google account.
 * [Just Delete Me](http://justdelete.me/): A website with a list of websites and how to: 1) see how difficult it is to remove your account information, and 2) instructions on how to actually remove account information.
 * [Privacy](https://privacy.com/join/VCLLJ): A website and browser extension to create temporary credit cards that can use fake addresses.
 It allows you to create throwaway cards for suspicious sites and create limits of spending / stop  / start etc.
+* [HaveIBeenPwned](https://haveibeenpwned.com): A website by Troy Hunt that checks to see if your email was released alongsize of the major hacks.
+If your email shows up here, take the necessary steps to secure it by changing passwords and other information mentioned on the site.

 ## Anonymity / Encryption Tools for Communication